AutoZone: Private labels

+AutoZone sells lead-acid car batteries (manufactured primarily by Johnson Controls) and other automotive parts using its Valucraft and Duralast private label brands.
+AutoZone also sells tools under the Duralast brand.

 Retail stores

-AutoZone's 6,978 retail outlets as of November 19, 2022 throughout the United States, Mexico and Brazil stock a variety of aftermarket parts as well as some OEM parts.
+AutoZone's 7,657 retail outlets as of 30 August 2025 throughout the United States, Mexico and Brazil stock a variety of aftermarket parts as well as some OEM parts.
 All AutoZone stores are corporately owned; the company does not have franchise operations.

 Sponsorships

 In 2004, AutoZone celebrated its 25th anniversary and announced a corporate sponsorship agreement with auto racing association NASCAR.

 In 2007, AutoZone sponsored Kevin Harvick and Timothy Peters in the NASCAR Busch Series.

 AutoZone holds the naming rights to the downtown Memphis baseball stadium that is the home of the Memphis Redbirds of the Pacific Coast League.
 The company also sponsors the AutoZone Liberty Bowl.
 The AutoZone Liberty Bowl, alongside the College Football Playoff Foundation donated $250,136.03 to the St. Jude Children's Research Hospital.
 The AutoZone Liberty Bowl awarded 2018's Distinguished Citizen Award to Priscilla Presley.

 They are an official sponsor of Bellator MMA, the world's second largest Mixed Martial Arts promotion.